 The Battle of St. Lucia – 15 December 1778

 Inevitably word had by now reached Martinique that an attack on St. Lucia was underway, the intelligence being provided by an American privateer.
-Abandoning a planned attack on Barbados, d’Estaing with a substantial troop force of some nine thousand men that had been provided by the governor of Martinique, François Claude Amour, Marquis de Bouillé, set off for St. Lucia and arrived just before the sun went down on 14 December.
-Preceding d’Estaing was the Ariadne with signals aloft to the effect that an enemy fleet was in sight.
-The French arrival occurred as the British troops under Grant were completing their easy capture of the island, and it was one that threatened to swing the contest back in their favour.
-Yet although d’Estaing enjoyed a superiority in ships and apparently in all other respects, he forwent the obvious opportunity of attacking the British before they could make their defensive dispositions, and instead he disdainfully anchored off-shore to await the morning.
+Abandoning a planned attack on Barbados, d’Estaing embarked a substantial troop force of some nine thousand men that had been provided by the governor of Martinique, François Claude Amour, Marquis de Bouillé, and set off for St. Lucia to arrive just before the sun went down on 14 December.
+Preceding d’Estaing was the Ariadne with signals aloft announcing that an enemy fleet was in sight.
+The French arrival occurred as the British troops under Grant were completing their easy capture of the island, and it threatened to swing the contest back in their favour.
+Yet although d’Estaing enjoyed a superiority in ships and apparently in all other respects, he forwent the obvious opportunity of attacking the British before they could make their defensive dispositions, and instead he disdainfully anchored offshore to await the morning.

 A further attack on Barrington, who by now had strengthened his own position and placed more batteries ashore, was out of the question, and learning of the imminent arrival of Vice-Admiral Byron, d’Estaing retired to Martinique on the 29th.
 His single success had been the capture of the sloop Ceres 18, Commander James Richard Dacres, by the frigate Iphigénie 32, although the former’s resistance had allowed a convoy under her charge to escape the French.
 Conversely d’Estaing had suffered the ridicule of seeing a becalmed American privateer, the Bunker’s Hill 18, captured from under his nose by the boats of the British fleet on 23 December, this vessel being bought into the navy with the command being given to the Prince of Wales’ first lieutenant, James Brine.